pivotal/docs-tap/scc/ootb-supply-chain-basic.hbs.md

 #### <a id="rolebinding"></a> RoleBinding

-As the Supply Chain takes action in the cluster on behalf of the users who created the workload, it needs permissions within Kubernetes' RBAC system to do so.
+As the supply chain takes action in the cluster on behalf of the users who created the workload, it needs permissions within Kubernetes' RBAC system to do so.